 igniting courage and SUPPORTING fresh thinking in art

-James completed his Masters of Art at RMIT Melbourne in 2009 and has been producing large-scale, site and time-specific projects and gallery works in international contexts since 2002.
+James Geurts completed his Masters of Art at RMIT Melbourne in 2009 and has been producing large-scale, site and time-specific projects and gallery works in international contexts since 2002.
 Through critical investigation he draws out geographic and conceptual forms that are layered within sites of research.
 The artist examines how natural and cultural forces shape perception.
 Geurts works across the disciplines of sculpture, drawing, video, photography and Land Art.

-His work has been presented by galleries including White Cube, London; GEMAK, Den Haag; Centre for Contemporary Art, Tel Aviv; Art Gallery of South Australia, Adelaide; La Chambre Blanche, Quebec; and the Australian Centre for Contemporary Art, Melbourne.
-Geurts is represented by: GAGPROJECTS/Greenaway Art Gallery, Adelaide/Berlin, Zhulong Gallery, Dallas, and Contemporary Art Society, London.
+Exhibitions include: National Gallery of Victoria; White Cube, London; Gemak, Den Haag Netherlands; Centre for Contemporary Art, Tel Aviv Israel; Art Gallery of South Australia, Adelaide; La Chambre Blanche, Quebec; and the Australian Centre for Contemporary Art.

 Drawing Horizon.
 Solar-light Installation.
 North Sea Satellietgroep.
 James Geurts, 2011.

 2014 RECIPIENT OF THE GEORGES MORA FOUNDATION FELLOWSHIP